 If you’re lacking the motivation to read the Bible, try to balance out the supply with more demand.
 Attempt to fully apply what you’ve already read before you read more.
 Ask the Spirit to help you apply what you already know.

 If life has become too demanding and you’re worn out, try to balance out the demand with more supply.
 Attempt to rest more as you take in more truth from more Bible reading.

 Spending your whole life making money leaves no time to enjoy it.
-But if you attempt to spend all of your time enjoy life, you won’t have any money to spend.
+But if you attempt to spend all of your time enjoying life, you won’t have any money to spend.